 ISACA’s role is to help those in the field of cybersecurity get greater utilization out of the people already in the fold.
 This means enabling IT professionals to take a leadership role and increase their depth of knowledge.
 Greater skills validation translates to being better able to leverage yourself into leadership positions.

-As a result of those advanced, validated skills, ISACA-certified IT professionals typically have average salaries over 40 percent higher than those of their non-certified peers worldwide according to the Global Knowledge 2018 IT Skills and Salary Report.
+As a result of those advanced, validated skills, ISACA-certified IT professionals typically have average salaries considerably higher than their non-certified peers according to the Global Knowledge 2019 IT Skills and Salary Report.
 With greater insights, responsibility and training comes a bigger paycheck, and this is rightfully so given the dire need for cybersecurity leadership in the coming years.
-In fact, ISACA has the top-paying certification in the U.S. — Certified in the Governance of Enterprise IT (CGEIT) — and five in the top 20 globally.
+In fact, ISACA has No. 2—CISM - Certified Information Security Manager—and the No. 8—CRISC - Certified in Risk and Information Systems Control—highest-paying certifications in North America.

 Driven to succeed